Zamfara State lead poisoning outbreak

 A series of lead poisonings in Zamfara State, Nigeria, led to the deaths of at least 163 people between March and June 2010, including 111 children.
 Nigerian Federal Ministry of Health figures, state the discovery of 355 cases with 46 percent proving fatal.
-This is one of the many lead poisoning epidemics with low and middle income countries.
+It was one of the many lead poisoning epidemics with low and middle income countries.
+By 2022, Médecins Sans Frontières stated that conditions had greatly improved after years of a lead poisoning intervention programme.